emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 Pseudo-Dynamic linking
 ---------------------------

-.. note:: This section applies to the :ref:`current compiler <LLVM-Backend>`.
-It is a workaround because Emscripten currently does not perform true dynamic linking — it won't link in code from an arbitrary location when an app is loaded.
+.. note:: This section applies to the :ref:`current compiler <LLVM-Backend>` only.
+It is a workaround because *Fastcomp* does not support true dynamic linking.

 Dynamic libraries that you specify in the final build stage (when generating JavaScript or HTML) are linked in as static libraries.

 *Emcc* ignores commands to dynamically link libraries when linking together bitcode.
 This is to ensure that the same dynamic library is not linked multiple times in intermediate build stages (which would result in duplicate symbol errors).

-.. todo:: not clear if this is only for fastcomp

 Configure may run checks that appear to fail